-These are listed below, including the key mappings for the two different keyboard layouts.
-Also a couple of old a nd outdated callbacks have been removed.
+These are listed on the below pages, including the key mappings for the two different keyboard layouts.
+Also a couple of old and outdated callbacks have been removed.
 Check renamed and deleted callbacks at the end of this chapter.

 Please note that the following keybindings show US International keyboard assignments.